siddarth2824/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 4. Features
-This section aims to provide you with in-depth details on Fine$$e's unique features and also give you example usages of the features.
+This section aims to provide you with in-depth details on Fine\$\$e's unique features and also give you example usages of the features.

 <div markdown="block" class="alert alert-info">